-- The number of these keywords with quality score between 4-6 (So-so)?
+- The number of these keywords with a quality score between 4-6 (So-so)?

-- And the keywords with quality score between 1-3 (plz stop kidding)?
+- And the keywords with a quality score between 1-3 (plz stop kidding)?

-As long as majority of these have the quality score between 7-10 you can relax.
-Otherwise it’s time to ask your agency to step out of their comfort zone and starting doing some work on your campaigns.
+As long as the majority of these have the quality score between 7-10 you can relax.
+Otherwise, it’s time to ask your agency to step out of their comfort zone and starting doing some work on your campaigns.

 Alternatively, you could refer to our step by step guide to Quality Score Audit and do this yourself.